Our Lady, Help of Christians

 Soon after this, the pope summoned Don Bosco to see him.
 During their long talk in which Don Bosco gave many details about the work being done, the pope expressed a very favorable opinion.
 Then, he raised one further obstacle for the saint.

-The pope let Don Bosco know that if he could persuade Monsignor Svegliati that all of his primarily opponents would have become convinced that the new order should be approved.
+The pope let Don Bosco know that if he could persuade Monsignor Svegliati than all of his main opponents would have become convinced that the new order should be approved.

 One More Person to be Persuaded